 An Integrated Man doesn’t strive to be perfect or gain the approval of others.
 He feels good about himself from the inside out.
 He seeks to improve himself – not so others will like him, but because he knows he can add value to the world.

-HOW TO OVERCOME NICE GUY SYNDROME
+OVERCOMING NICE GUY SYNDROME

+Are there obvious signs you have Nice Guy Syndrome?
 Overcoming – or breaking free – from the Nice Guy Syndrome requires a radical change in behavior and perspective.
 It requires doing something different and facing your fears.
 It will also affect your personal relationships.
 While the people in your life will be supportive of you making positive changes, they may initially be confused.
 That’s okay.

 The first step to overcoming Nice Guy Syndrome is finding a safe person or safe people.
 This is imperative.
 You cannot do Nice Guy recovery work alone.
 You must have safe people to whom you can reveal yourself.
 Revealing yourself to safe people allows you to release your toxic shame and toxic perfectionism, confront your insecurities, and challenge your self-limiting beliefs.